pnp/powerfx-samples/samples/README-template.md

 ## Prerequisites

 > Any special pre-requisites?
-Include anything that needs to be done for this sample to work.
+Include anything that needs to be done for this sample to work (anything in addition to importing the `.msapp`).
 > DELETE THIS PARAGRAPH BEFORE SUBMITTING

 ## Solution

 Solution|Author(s)
 --------|---------
-folder name | Author details ([@yourtwitterhandle](https://twitter.com/yourtwitterhandle))
+folder name | Author Name ([@yourtwitterhandle](https://twitter.com/yourtwitterhandle)), Company

 ## Version history